 Because I’d spent my working years in big cities, plopped down behind an IBM terminal, I was an admitted ignoramus when it came to the actual business of farming.
 From my childhood I could vaguely recall that it involved putting something into the ground, watching it grow for a few months, then chopping it up (?) and selling it.
 Fortunately, I was able to retain the tenants who had worked for my parents.
 They continued to do the planting and harvesting with everything split fifty—fifty between us.
 From my modest Bangkok abode, I only needed to mail a few checks to cover my share of the seed and fertilizer bills, then sell my portion of the grain in the fall or winter, all the while being barely able to distinguish the difference between a bean and kernel of corn.

 After a few years of this, the novelty began to wear off.
 With farming being at the mercy of such things as Mother Nature and the international grain markets, the uncertainty was never-ending.
 The bills and property taxes became more of a nuisance and even the money at the end of the season (which varied considerably) lost its luster.
 Nor did I particularly relish having to be concerned about the capricious Midwest weather, especially when I had to deal with equally erratic Thai women.

 The time had come to sell the home place.
 To my surprise, this turned out to be a fairly straightforward affair.
 During my annual visit to Iowa, I sat down with a realtor who explained the process (along with his fees).
 All I had to do was sign a form giving him permission to list the acreage then, after I’d returned to Bangkok, simply check my email for any offers he’d received.

-To find out what happened, CLICK HERE
+To get a sample of what happened, CLICK HERE.